-WhereIs(program, [path, pathext, reject]) , env.WhereIs(program, [path, pathext, reject])
+WhereIs(program, [path, pathext, reject]),

+env.WhereIs(program, [path, pathext, reject])

 Searches for the specified executable program, returning the full path name to the program if it is found, and returning None if not.
-Searches the specified path, the value of the calling environment's PATH (env['ENV']['PATH']), or the user's current external PATH (os.environ['PATH']) by default.
-On Windows systems, searches for executable programs with any of the file extensions listed in the specified pathext, the calling environment's PATHEXT (env['ENV']['PATHEXT']) or the user's current PATHEXT (os.environ['PATHEXT']) or the user's current pathext, the calling environment's PATHEXT (env['ENV']['PATHEXT']) or the user's current pathext (os.environ['PATHEXT']) by default.
+Searches the specified path, the value of the calling environment's PATH (env['EN-V']['PATH']), or the user's current external PATH (os.environ['PATH']) by default.
+On Windows systems, searches for executable programs with any of the file extensions listed in the specified pathext, the calling environment's PATHEXT (env['ENV']['PATHEXT']) or the user's current external PATHEXT (in the calling environment's PATHEXT (env['ENV']['PATHEXT']) or the user's current PATHEXT (os.envi-ron['PATHEXT']) by default.
 Will not select any path name or names in the specified reject list, if any.